-Although researchers have not investigated the effects of spin in great depth, the authors point to one study that hammers home their point.
+Although researchers have not investigated the effects of spin in great depth, the authors point to one

 In it, scientists collected abstracts from the field of cancer research.
 All were randomized controlled trials with a statistically nonsignificant primary outcome.
 All abstracts included spin.